-TCOM Deploys Ultra-Durable Hull Material for JLENS Requirements greater wind, and with heavier payloads than any previous generation, the company said.
+TCOM Deploys Ultra-Durable Hull Material for JLENS Requirements

 TCOM LP announced in August 2013 that it had successfully deployed its ultra-durable aerostat hull material, enabling the operation of surveillance aerostats in extreme weather conditions for long durations and thus meeting the most demanding requirements of the U.S. Army's JLENS program.